Where can I find information about the UN Staff Regulations and Rules?

-The current Staff Rules and Staff Regulations of the United Nations are found in ST/SGB/2017/1.
-The current Staff Regulations are found in ST/SGB/2016/5.
+The current Staff Rules and Staff Regulations of the United Nations are found in ST/SGB/2018/1.
 The latest version of the Staff Regulations and Rules indicates the version it supersedes.
 Use this information to work back in time to identify the earlier versions.

 Article 101 of the Charter concerns staff regulations.
 Commentaries on the Charter and the Repertory of Practice are useful in research on this topic.

 The Human Resources Handbook provides access to many of the current administrative documents of the United Nations.